 Layout reflow happens when we measure the DOM after we mutate it.
 It has severe performance implications and should be avoided as much as possible.

 If watching short videos fits you, I’ve created several Egghead videos about the subject including solutions for layout reflow usecases.
-Each video is around 1-2 minutes, so you can definitely just check 🙂
+Each video is around 1-2 minutes, so you can definitely just check it out 🙂

 Thanks a lot for Hod Bauer for his thorough review of this article!